4WD on Seventy-Five Mile Beach, Fraser Island

 2-Day Tour

-• Hits the highlights: Lake McKenzie, 75 Mile Beach, Maheno shipwreck, Eli Creek
+• Hits the main points: Lake McKenzie, Eli Creek, 75 Mile Beach, the Maheno shipwreck

 • One night of camping